Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Calculations

 Now we will need to calculate $W$ more explicitly.
 To do this we repeat our construction, paying attention to explicit expressions we get rather than their smoothness.
-Also we will consider Weyl symbols rather than operators semselves.
-Let us start from the beginning of subsection 3.3.
-We started from symbol $\mu^2{\bar a}_0 +b$ with $b=\mu^2 M'+V'$.
-Then we applied $\psi _1$ transformation and arrived to
+Also we will consider Weyl symbols rather than operators themselves.
+Let us start from the beginning of subsubsection~\ref{book_new-sect-18-3-1-3}.3 ``\nameref{book_new-sect-18-3-1-3}''.
+There we started from symbol $\bigl(\mu^2\bar{a}_0 +b\bigr)$ with $\bigl(b=\mu^2 M'+V'\bigr)$.
+Then we applied $\psi _1$ transformation and arrived to the symbol